MonikaVera/submissions/README.md

 In this project, there are several submissions grouped by programming language and functionality.
 Here's an overview of the submissions:
 ## C Projects:
-- In beadando0 there is a program that expects a text file (.txt) and reverses the order of the words in the file.
+- In reverse there is a program that expects a text file (.txt) and reverses the order of the words in the file.
 - In beadando1 there is a program for managing workers and their workdays.
 - In beadando2 there is a program for managing workers and organizing transportation for them, including bus scheduling.
 ## C++ Projects: